-Ever eaten certain food items and after a short time, felt a certain discomfort in your stomach.
-You must be wondering ‘Why is my stomach burning so bad?’
+Ever eaten certain food items and felt a certain discomfort in your stomach after a short time?
+You must be wondering, ‘Why is my stomach burning so bad?’

 A burning sensation in the stomach can make you feel all sorts of miserable and we understand that.
-It can make looking at your favourite food a gut-wrenching affair.
+It can make looking at your favorite food a gut-wrenching affair.
 Well, quite literally.
-There are certain healthy foods that you can add to your daily diet to make that stomach burning sensation a thing of the past.
-In this article, we take a look at stomach burning home remedies in detail and hopefully help you alleviate those tummy ailments, to a certain extent.
+There are certain healthy foods that you can add to your daily diet to make that stomach-burning sensation a thing of the past.
+In this article, we take a look at stomach-burning home remedies in detail and hopefully help you alleviate those tummy ailments to a certain extent.

 Stomach Burning: Why does it happen?

-The foods that we consume produce acid in our stomach, which means that eating a regulated diet can only prevent that burning sensation in your stomach, but also make sure you live a healthy life.
+The foods we consume produce acid in our stomach, which means that eating a regulated diet can prevent that burning sensation in your stomach and make sure you live a healthy life.

 Food That Can Cause Stomach Burning

 Having discussed the foods that you should eat during stomach burning, let us also take a look at certain foods and habits that you should avoid.
 If you have any food allergies or are suffering from GERD or chronic acidity, then you should avoid those foods that cause allergies and the ones mentioned below.

 ● Fried foods